home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 #### Using light and dark image background

-To make it easier to recognize a state change when you look at your screen, in your image, you could use 2 different background colors:
+In the [Chart](#esp32-s3-box-3-voice-assistant-status-illustrations), you can see that the default images use different background colors.
+This is to make it easier to recognize a state change when you look at your screen.

+In your images, you could use 2 different background colors:

 - For loading and idle: use a dark background
 - For the listening, thinking, replying: use a light background
 - For error: As you like

 If your images have transparency, you can define the background color in the configuration.
 The procedure below shows how to change the background.
-The default images have a transparent background.

 #### Image dimensions and file format